 Lucille: Like a volcano.
 Like an eruption.

-Jim: Oh, it's one of those cruise ships (laughter).
+Jim: Oh, it was one of those cruise ships.

-Lucille: And you thought it was - yes.
+Lucille: And you thought it was - yeah.
 You thought it was over, and it just kept coming.

 John: Oh, my word.

 Lucille: And it just kept coming.
 And it’s falling all over him.
 It’s falling all over me.
 And - and - and...

 Lucille: Finally, yeah, we think he’s done, but then he’s not done, and more comes out.
 And we’re just - and so then, finally, it’s done.
 And we’re sitting there.
 And it was just like that - “Ugh.”
 And we are so humiliated.
 We’re both just sitting there just - and everyone’s looking at us.